robottwo/gsh/README.md

 ### Agent

-gsh can act as an agent that work, and even code, for you.
+gsh can act as an agent that invoke commands on your behalf.
+Commands starting with "#" are sent to the agent as a chat message.

 ![Agent](assets/agent.gif)

+gsh can even code for you!

 ![Agent Coding](assets/agent_coding.gif)